A Brief Guide to Rosedale’s

 Garbage, recycle material and yard waste (Article V, Sec.
 21 and 22.)

 Household trash is picked up on Tuesday and Friday.
-Do not place garbage at the curb until the morning of pick-up to avoid scavenging by animals.
-All containers and any leftover refuse must be brought back inside by midnight on collection day.
+Garbage cans may be placed outside after 6:00 pm.
+Garbage in bags must only be placed out the morning of pick-up to avoid scavenging by animals.
+All containers must be brought back inside or to the shielded area of the house by midnight on collection days.
 All waste containers must be hidden from public view.

 Recycled materials (paper, cardboard [flatten any boxes], cans, plastic and glass bottles) are all placed in one cart provided by the County (see the detailed list of accepted recycling items on top of the cart and on the website under the Overview tab, Manatee County).
 Place the cart at the end of your driveway within 3 feet of the street, with the lid closed and facing outward to the street.
 Yard waste may be placed in a 32- gallon can or a 30-gallon trash bag or tied in bundles no more than four feet long.
 Both recyclables and yard waste are picked up on Wednesday.
 You can place recycles and yard waste at the curb after 6:00 p.m. the day before the scheduled pick up.